titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 {picture side to side of both watches}

-Thanks to their unique design and high quality, Baltic managed to grow a large community, which allowed them to launch their third watch on their own, without the help of Kickstarter.
-Fast-forwarding to 2019, Baltic Watch launched its first diving watch, a 38 mm timepiece baptized the Aquascaphe.
+Thanks to the retro look of their watches, Baltic rallied a large community of watch aficionados.
+This allowed them to successfully launch on their website the Aquascaphe, without having to use the service of Kickstarter.

-Let's dive into the _Aquascaphe diving watch_.
+> Let's dive into the _Aquascaphe diving watch_, a 38mm timepiece.

 ### Going vintage with the Aquascaphe